AUTOMATIC1111/stable-diffusion-webui/Troubleshooting.md

 - The installer creates a python virtual environment, so none of the installed modules will affect existing system installations of python.
 - To use the system's python rather than creating a virtual environment, use custom parameter replacing `set VENV_DIR=-`.
 - To reinstall from scratch, delete directories: `venv`, `repositories`.
 - When starting the program for the first time, the path to python interpreter is displayed.
-If this is not the python you installed, you can specify full path in the `webui-user` script; see [Running with custom parameters](Run-with-Custom-Parameters).
+If this is not the python you installed, you can specify full path in the `webui-user` script; see [Command-Line-Arguments-and-Settings#environment-variables](Command-Line-Arguments-and-Settings#environment-variables).
 - If the desired version of Python is not in PATH, modify the line `set PYTHON=python` in `webui-user.bat` with the full path to the python executable.
     - Example: `set PYTHON=B:\soft\Python310\python.exe`
 - Installer requirements from `requirements_versions.txt`, which lists versions for modules specifically compatible with Python 3.10.6.
 If this doesn't work with other versions of Python, setting the custom parameter `set REQS_FILE=requirements.txt` may help.